enigma131/stb0899/README.md

 # stb0899

 This module source will create a new Linux kernel demodulator module with enhanced capabilities (performance for low C/N signal, restore signal monitoring ...).
-This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other devices: https://www.linuxtv.org/wiki/index.php/STMicroelectronics_STB0899
+This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other [devices](https://www.linuxtv.org/wiki/index.php/STMicroelectronics_STB0899)

 Tuner tweaks (second repository [stb6100](https://github.com/enigma131/stb6100)) can also be used if included in device (my use case).